 If You Keep Talking

-AT THE MISTY GREY CORNER of nowhere and no place, in a tatty old London pub, Laleana was drunk, utterly so.
-Another long, dreary week was passing quietly amidst a maelstrom of raucous laughter, dizzying clouds of smoke, and rounds of drinks for all, and as she glanced around the table at her friends, she came to realize that it had always been this way, for as long as she cared to remember.
+AT THE MISTY GREY CORNER of nowhere and no place, in a tatty old London pub, Laleana had had a bit too much to drink.
+Tipped off her pins, she might say, as another long, dreary week passed quietly in a maelstrom of raucous laughter, dizzying clouds of smoke, and rounds of drinks for all.
+She glanced once, then again around the table at her friends, and she came to realize that it had always been this way, for as long as she cared to remember.

 Every year the topic of holiday started this way.
-He probably would have reduced the estate to cinders by now if it hadn’t been for his friends.
-Julian felt no love for his family, despised them, actually, and everything they stood for.
+Julian probably would have reduced the estate to cinders by now if it hadn’t been for his friends.
+He felt no love for his family.
+Despised them, actually, and everything they stood for.
 The inheritance was no more than a technicality.
-“Old money,” his mother often proclaimed with great enthusiasm.
-“A chance to start over,” his father would reply, but all Julian heard was that it had all been arranged.
+‘Old money,’ his mother often proclaimed with great enthusiasm.
+‘A chance to start over,’ his father would reply, but all Julian heard was that it had all been arranged.
 His life had been rearranged.
-Apparently visions of grandeur and respectability had done them all in, but they would never be the aristocrats they wanted to be.
+Apparently, visions of grandeur and aspirations of respectability had done them all in, but they would never be the aristocrats they wanted to be.
 They just happened to be the only living relatives of a rich dead man.
 Cardiff, Wales?
 What did working-class Americans know about Welsh society or any sort of proper society for that matter?
 Nothing.
-Manicured lawns; expansive meticulously tended gardens; tranquil ponds, ornamented with esoteric statuary and uncomfortable stone benches, and mansions that cast their shadows over time itself.
-To Julian, it was garish bordering on grotesque; to his parents, it was a fairy tale with all of the gilded trappings the nouveau riche could ever hope to possess, not to mention flaunt in the most obnoxious ways conceivable.
+Even as a child, Julian knew this much.
+Manicured lawns.
+Expansive meticulously tended gardens.
+Tranquil ponds, ornamented with esoteric statuary and uncomfortable stone benches.
+Mansions that cast their shadows over time itself.
+To Julian, it was garish bordering on grotesque.
+To his parents, it was a fairy tale with all of the trappings they could ever hope to possess, not to mention flaunt in the most obnoxious ways conceivable.

 Laleana had heard the lecture a million times, and so she raised her glass before he could begin his rant and gave him a wicked little wink.
 “I’m in,” she confirmed, and then she looked across the table to Ioan.